Little Bit Recipes

 Loading

-Tiramisu is one of my all-time favorite desserts.
+Tiramisu is one of my all-time favorite sweet treats.
 It is so creamy, luscious, and rich in texture.
 I just love the hints of cocoa and espresso.
-The softened biscuit cookies add just the perfect little crunch to compliment the delicious, velvety cheesy cream mixture.
+The softened biscuit cookies add the perfect cake-like texture to compliment the creamy cheese mixture.
 It is such a wonderful treat when a sweet craving hits.

-These mini tiramisu cups are made with just a few ingredients and are the perfect no bake dessert.
+These individual tiramisu cups are made with just a few ingredients and are the perfect no bake dessert.
 They can be assembled in under 20 minutes making them a wonderful treat to enjoy anytime.
-Unlike a traditional recipe, this mini version is made eggless, so no need to be concerned about safety.
+Unlike a classic Italian tiramisu recipe, this mini version is made without egg yolks, so no need to be concerned about raw eggs.

-Just like these mini pavlova nests or this coconut panna cotta, these mini tiramisu cups can be prepared in advance for serving later in the day.
-This recipe can also be easily doubled or tripled if you have guests.
-It is a beloved dessert that can be perfectly portioned and enjoyed by everyone
+Just like these mini pavlova nests or this coconut panna cotta, these easy tiramisu cups can be prepared in advance for serving later in the day.
+This recipe can also be easily doubled or tripled if you have more guests.
+It is a beloved Italian dessert that can be perfectly portioned and enjoyed by everyone.

 Ingredients